promethivm-labs/Summa-Generativarum/Corpus/Axioms of Generative Mathematics.md

 Isolation is impossible.
 Every entity is *relational*—defined partly through its connections.
 This axiom prohibits absolute atomism while ensuring that relations are real and irreducible.

 **Formal Interpretation:**
-- The bidirectional arrow ↔ denotes genuine relation: x and y mutually affect and inform each other's nature.
+- The bidirectional arrow $\leftrightarrow$ denotes genuine relation: $x$ and $y$ mutually affect and inform each other's nature.
 - No entity is self-sufficient; all being is co-constitutive.

 **Implications:**